mattermost/mattermost-handbook/operations/operations/publishing/publishing-guidelines/documentation-style-guide.md

 - How will the reader benefit from the guide - what exact knowledge is taught?
 - How long will it take to work through the guide?
-- What similar topics are not covered?
+- What similar topics are not covered in this guide?

 ### Table of contents